 Board Of Trustees

 Elizabeth Kirvin, of Apalachicola, is a licensed speech language pathologist and is currently the assistant principal of the Apalachicola Bay Charter School.
-She has previously served as a board member of Early Education and Care, Inc., the Early Learning Coalition of Northwest Florida and was a founding board member of the Bay Community School and the Apalachicola Bay Charter School.
-Ms. Kirvin received her associate’s degree at Gulf Coast Community College and both her bachelor’s and master’s degree from Florida State University.
+She has previously served as a board member of Early Education and Care, Inc., the Early Learning Coalition of Northwest Florida, and was a founding board member of the Bay Community School and the Apalachicola Bay Charter School.
+Ms. Kirvin received her associate’s degree at Gulf Coast Community College and both her bachelor and master’s degrees from Florida State University.

 Steve Millaway, a native of Panama City, is a technology entrepreneur.
 During his career, he has worked for both public and private companies and started eight new businesses.
 He is currently President and CEO of Techfarms, LLC, a local technology incubator.
-Mr. Millaway is an investor in start-up companies and enjoys exploring opportunities in emerging technology.
-He holds a Bachelor of Science degree from the University of Florida in Electrical Engineering.
+Mr. Millaway is an investor in startup companies and enjoys exploring opportunities in emerging technology.
+He holds a bachelor’s degree from the University of Florida in electrical engineering.

-Joe Tannehill, Jr., is President and CEO of MERRICK Industries, Inc., and owner of ENGEN, LLC, both based in Lynn Haven, Florida, serving industrial customers worldwide.
-He holds a BE in Electrical Engineering from Vanderbilt University, a MS in Electrical Engineering from the University of Kentucky and a MBA from Dartmouth College.
-He serves on the Board of Directors for the Northwest Florida Manufacturers Council, as well as the local SunTrust Bank Board.
+Joe Tannehill, Jr. is president and CEO of MERRICK Industries, Inc., a custom-design capital goods manufacturing company based in Lynn Haven, Florida, serving industrial customers worldwide.
+He holds a bachelor’s in electrical engineering from Vanderbilt University, a master’s degree in electrical engineering from the University of Kentucky, and a master of business administration from Dartmouth College.

-Derrick Bennett, a native of Panama City, has practiced law in Panama City for over twenty years and serves as General Counsel for the District Board of Trustees.
-Mr. Bennett holds a Bachelor of Science in Finance from the University of Florida and a Juris Doctor from Stetson University.
-He currently serves on the Board of Directors for the Panama City Beach Chamber of Commerce.
+Derrick G. Bennett, a native of Panama City, has practiced law in Panama City for over thirty years and serves as General Counsel for the District Board of Trustees.
+Mr. Bennett holds a bachelor's degree of finance from the University of Florida and a Juris Doctor from Stetson University.
+He has served as a board member of Bay Medical Center, Salvation Army, Northstar Church, and as the chair of the Panama City Beach Chamber.

-Dr. John Holdnak, a former Gulf Coast employee for 26 years, became the sixth president of the College in 2014.
-He holds a bachelor's degree in Leisure Services from Florida State University, a master's degree in Applied Psychology from FSU Panama City and a Ed.D in Curriculum and Instruction with an emphasis in educational leadership from University of West Florida.
+Dr. John Holdnak, a former Gulf Coast employee, became the sixth president of the College in 2014.
+He holds a bachelor's degree in Leisure Services from Florida State University, a master's degree in Applied Psychology from FSU Panama City and an Ed.D in Curriculum and Instruction with an emphasis in educational leadership from University of West Florida.
 He most recently served as Executive Vice Chancellor for the Florida College System.